ShivamS72/CSES/README.md

  <ins>Shortest Routes I</ins> - Dijkstra algorithm.
 Even lazy dijkstra would work.

- <ins>Shortest Routes I</ins> - Precompute all distances using. eager implementation of Dijkstra algorithm.
+ <ins>Shortest Routes I</ins> - Precompute all distances using eager implementation of Dijkstra algorithm.
 After that each
    query would run in O(1).